ABOUT THE PROJECT:

 “Color Bursting Hermann Park” debuts in conjunction with the Hermann Park Conservancy Kite Festival Sunday, March 25 from 10 am to 5pm.
 Some majestic park trees will don colorful painted skirts alternating with vivid ribbon tree vests welcoming spring with “Dancing Trees” and “Lyrical Trees”.
 Drawing inspiration from Edgar Degas’ ballet dancers and Kenneth Noland’s contemporary concentric circle paintings, playful vinyl tree skirts alternate with ribbons in vivid rainbow colors wrapped around live oaks along the Marvin Taylor Trail.
 The skirts will “dance” in the breeze leading walkers on a prismatic display of rainbow colors.

-Tree installations on view though mid May 2018.
+SCHEDULE - Tree installations on view March - May 2018.

 March 25th, 2018, 10 am to 5 pm in conjunction with the Hermann Park Conservancy Kite Festival